Typhoon Mawar lashes Guam as Category 4 storm with strong winds, rain

 The military said it moved its ships out to sea as a standard precaution.
 It sent its aircraft off the island or placed them in protective hangars.
 Any personnel remaining on the island were sheltering in place.
 About 6,800 U.S. service members are assigned to Guam, according to the Pentagon.

-Kelleher reported from Honolulu.
-AP Science Writer Seth Borenstein and Associated Press writers Audrey McAvoy in Honolulu, Stefanie Dazio in Los Angeles and Sarah Brumfield in Washington contributed.
+Brumfield reported from Washington.
+AP Science Writer Seth Borenstein and Associated Press writers Lolita C. Baldor in Washington, Jennifer Sinco Kelleher and Audrey McAvoy in Honolulu, and Stefanie Dazio in Los Angeles contributed.

 Credit: AP